wangela/wittier/README.md

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:
+- [ ] Timestamps are displayed with relative date formatting
+- [ ] Display media in a tweet detail view
+- [ ] Label retweets
+- [ ] Button to easily return to the top

 ## Video Walkthrough